 Revenue Growth - Nine Months

-In the first nine months of 2003, reported revenues were up almost 2%.
-In constant currencies, revenues were up over 4%.
-On a like-for-like basis, excluding the impact of acquisitions and currency fluctuations, revenues were up 0.4%, up almost 1% ignoring Cordiant.
+In the first nine months of 2005, reported revenues were up over 23%.
+In constant currencies, revenues were up over 22%.
+On a like-for-like basis, excluding the impact of acquisitions and currency fluctuations, revenues were up 5.5%.

-Third quarter revised forecasts indicate that the Group’s operating margin for the second half of the year is likely to be stronger than that for the first half, and in line with the revised margin target of a minimum of 13.0% following the acquisition of Cordiant.
+Third quarter revised forecasts indicate that the Group’s operating margin for the year is in line with the Group’s recently increased headline operating margin target of 13.7% under IFRS (14.8% under 2004 UK GAAP).